stackql/stackql-devel/docs/GC_cache_concurrency.md

 A sensible `v1` approach to concurrency and GC in stackql is therefore:

-- A global list of live (Txn ID, timestamp begun) tuples must be maintained as a monotonically increasing counter.
-Likely implementation is fixed size integer type used as a ring and periodically re-zeroed.  `txn_running_min_id` can be inferred from this list.
+- A Txn ID, such as may be required in various aspects of the system, is a monotonically increasing counter.
+Likely implementation is fixed size integer type used as a ring and periodically re-zeroed.
+- A global list of live (Txn ID, timestamp begun) tuples must be maintained. `txn_running_min_id` can be inferred from this list.
 This is a la Postgres.
 - The `acquire` phase (write to DB after REST call or read from cache) must update `txn_max_id` using conditional SQL logic (if greater than existing).
 - GC cycles to be triggered by:
   - Threshold of live Txns reached.